-ACP releases new colorectal cancer screening guidance statementMarch 5th, 2012 in Cancer /
+ACP releases new colorectal cancer screening guidance statementMarch 5, 2012 in Medicine & Health / Cancer

 The American College of Physicians (ACP) today issued a new guidance statement for colorectal cancer screening.
 Colorectal cancer is the second leading cause of cancer-related deaths for men and women in the United States.
 The guidance statement and a patient summary appear in the March 6 issue of Annals of Internal Medicine, published by ACP.